Lars von Trier (Denmark, born 1956)

 One wonders if you can leave the movie’s sexual politics to one side and simply consider it a compelling piece of character-driven drama.
 One then wonders if the highly-charged sexual element is what gives this film its ‘edge’, and also why any of this should necessarily be a problem when the movie is so clearly aimed at a mature audience who are expected to have the intellect and wherewithal to absorb it appropriately.

-Anyhow, when one praises Von Trier, it seems to come with certain risks.
+Anyhow, when one praises von Trier, it seems to come with certain assumptions.
 It may now be concluded that you think he is a misunderstood genius, which I don’t, and that you think everything he has said and done has been well-judged, which I also don’t.
 One might assume that I am really looking forward to watching Antichrist and The House That Jack Built, which I’m not- I might never watch them.
 But in my view, where Melancholia, Dogville, and Breaking the Waves are concerned, these are, to varying extents, innately good films (though I would say Breaking the Waves is my least-favourite of the three).
 They want you to think.
 They want you to feel things.
 They do not show humans in a particularly positive light, and there’s no reason why an artist should do that if it’s not how they see the world.
-There always, however, seems to be at least one person in a Von Trier film who is sensible and decent, thereby imbuing the picture with crucial, gnawing tension as reasonable people struggle against the vagaries of unreasonable ones.
+There always, however, seems to be at least one person in a von Trier film who is sensible and decent, thereby imbuing the picture with crucial, gnawing tension as reasonable people struggle against the vagaries of unreasonable ones.
 Here, the role is fulfilled by Katrin Cartlidge’s character, Dodo, and possibly also the doctor played by Adrian Rawlins, along with Jan’s two affable friends and possibly- notwithstanding her tantrums- Bess herself.
 This preponderance of relatable characteristics make Breaking the Waves feel sadder and more tragic than both Dogville and Melancholia, and also less straightforward, less easy to fully get to grips with.

 And what about Jan?
 That’s a different story entirely.
 There is absolutely no way to tell what his true intentions are, and whether he is ultimately a toxic influence in Bess’s life that she should have stayed well away from.
 Herein lie the complexities of effective drama.